CiDsTaR/crypto-wealth-tracker/docs/deployment.md

 ## Overview

-This guide covers deploying the Ethereum Wallet Tracker in various environments, from local development to production cloud deployments.
+This guide covers deploying the Crypto Wealth Tracker in various environments, from local development to production cloud deployments.

 ## Table of Contents